clbarnes/frame_annotator/README.md

   --flipy, -y           Flip image in y
   --rotate ROTATE, -r ROTATE
-                        Rotate image (degrees counterclockwise; applied after flipping) --version, -v         Print the version and then exit
+                        Rotate image (degrees counterclockwise; applied after flipping) --version             Print the version and then exit --verbose, -v         Increase verbosity of logging (can be repeated).
+One for DEBUG, two for FRAME.

 Playback
 ========
 LEFT and RIGHT arrows play the video in that direction at the configured FPS.
 Hold SHIFT + direction to play at 10x speed.
 Hold CTRL + direction to step through one frame at a time.
+(Alternatively, COMMA and PERIOD can be used to step left and right respectively)

 Contrast
 ========